How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Introduction

-As we operate with observational data, a naive approach may be confounded by several factors, such as the quality of the imitation scoring model on different groups within the domain, or estimating the training frequencies of concepts (e.g., simple counts of `Van Gogh' in the captions results in a biased estimate since the artist may be mentioned in the caption without their painting in the corresponding image).
-We carefully tailor \toolname to minimize the impact of such confounders (\S\ref{sec:method}).
+Operating with observational data, a naive approach may lead to a biased estimate as confounding variables such as the quality of the imitation scoring model on different groups within the domain, or estimating the training frequencies of concepts (e.g., simple counts of `Van Gogh' in the captions results in a biased estimate since the artist may be mentioned in the caption without their painting in the corresponding image).
+We carefully tailor \toolname to deconfound such variables (\S\ref{sec:method}).
+Since our approach is observational in nature, we also conduct counterfactual experiments to validate our results (\S \ref{sec:appendix:assumptions-verification}).
+We train models on new concepts that were not seen in the training data, and vary the concept frequency to several values both smaller and larger than our estimated imitation threshold.
+These experiments demonstrate that our estimated imitation thresholds are accurate (with a difference of upto 10\% in the estimated thresholds) .